oceanprotocol/aquarius/README.md

 # Customise purgatory update (refresh) time (in number of minutes)
 PURGATORY_UPDATE_INTERVAL

 # URL for getting the veAllocation list.
 If not exists, the veAllocate will not be processed.
-Possible values are: https://df-sql.oceandao.org/nftinfo for mainnet and https://test-df-sql.oceandao.org/nftinfo for goerli (because veOCEAN is deployed only on this networks.
+Possible values are: https://df-sql.oceandao.org/nftinfo for mainnet and https://test-df-sql.oceandao.org/nftinfo for goerli, because veOCEAN is deployed only on this networks.
 All other networks SHOULD NOT HAVE this defined.
 The list should be formatted as a list of dictionaries containing chainID,nft_addr and ve_allocated
 VEALLOCATE_URL

 # Customise veAllocate update (refresh) time (in number of minutes)